Apps you can use for Writing a Book

 As writers, we should embrace technology and its advantages.
 While it’s entirely possible to write your full novel in Microsoft Word or Google Docs, there are many apps for writing a book, specially designed to help writers.
 If you’re feeling overwhelmed about the number of writing apps available, this list is here to narrow it down.
 If you want to invest in a heavy-duty writing app, there are some for you.
 If you don’t want to pay anything at all, there are some free writing apps and alternatives on this list.
 We’ve even included apps that work for Windows, Macs, and even your phone!

 Writing a novel may feel like a big task, but with these writing apps, it can be broken down into manageable pieces.
 The app will help you plan, write, and format your novel so that it’s ready to be sent out to publishers or to be self-published!:

 Compatibility: Mac OS, iOS, Windows

 Scrivener is considered the best app for writing your novel.
-It is the one-stop-shop that takes care of your every writing need.
-It’s designed specifically for novels and other long-form writing and allows you to organize by project.
+It is the one-stop shop that takes care of your every writing need.
+It’s designed specifically for novels and other long-form writing and allows you to organize by the project.
 Some of the main features include:

 - Breaking down the writing process, letting you edit your manuscript one section at a time, and then putting the whole text together for you.